 2) Total addressable market analysis

-This is the section where you delve deeper into your total addressable market, analyzing the customers you have yet to acquire or the new target markets you have yet to explore.
+This is the part where you delve deeper into your total addressable market, analyzing the customers you have yet to acquire or the new target markets you have yet to explore.
 Imagine how these potential customers will perceive your product if it is entirely new to them.
-What will make them exclaim, "Wow, I need that!"?
+What will make them say, "Wow, I need that!"?

 When segmenting your entire audience, consider each stage of the buying process.
 Utilize tiered pricing to generate maximum interest across the tiers, emulating Avast's successful pricing plan.

-Additionally, incorporating quotes from industry players who extol the virtues of your company can further emphasize the value that businesses have gained since partnering with you.
+Additionally, incorporating reviews from industry players who praise your company can further emphasize the value that businesses have gained since partnering with you.

 3) Competitor analysis